Looking for information about the Body-Mind Centering® & Yoga - Foundations in Embodied Anatomy Workshops? Click HERE

 Soma means life-force and Soma Yoga will change your life and your yoga practice.
 Over time you will find your body will become much more supple and relaxed, making activities from walking to playing tennis to doing the dishes much more enjoyable.

-Soma Yoga is a gentle, lifelong system of movement developed by senior DYC instructor Carla Rudiger.
+Soma Yoga is a gentle, lifelong system of movement.
 Somatic Yoga can help almost anyone maintain the pleasures of a supple, healthy body indefinitely.
 Unravel tension, increase mobility and create new brain pathways.
 Discover the joy of full embodiment, ease of being and peaceful expression.

 Fluid movement sequences incorporate lying on the floor, prone, supine and side lying to promote deep relaxation and freedom of movement.
 Traditional yoga poses are rarely incorporated, but sometimes offered.
 Somatic Yoga is comprised of a system of gentle movements - while breathing and mildly focusing (and sometimes simple "looking" in certain directions)- which through a combination of neuromuscular stimulation and the gentlest of stretches (no postures!) manages to roll back years of stiffness, aid injury recovery, and significantly relieve some of the stresses of aging.

 DYC's Soma Yoga program is based on the work of Bonnie Bainbridge Cohen, founder of Body Mind Centering and who teaches workshops at the Dallas Yoga Center, and both Feldenkrais and Pilates are related.
 But Somatic Yoga movements require no equipment and any level of fitness can benefit.

 Every Saturday from 9:00 am - 10:15 am.